jpellman/wiki.libjpel.so/Misc-SysAdmin.rst

 * gpasswd - it exists ; it is a good way to remove users from groups etc

+* modules_ are often more useful than grains in getting system info in salt / just because a grain doesn't exist, doesn't mean there isn't an easy way to get it that's not cmd.run

 **Outside Links to be Sorted:**

   http://blog.scoutapp.com/articles/2009/07/31/understanding-load-averages